copych/ESP32_S3_Sampler/README.md

 * Hairless MIDI doesn't work on LOLIN S3 Pro, but works on a generic board.
 * Velocity routines are not fully implemented.
 * Looping of any kind is not implemented.
-* <s>Envelope params are hard-coded</s> (MOVED TO INI, MIDI CC CONTROLS TO COME)
+* <s>Envelope params are hard-coded</s> Ini settings + midi CC
 * <s>SAMPLER.INI syntax has to be developed much further.</s> Basic syntax is done now.
+Work in progress.
-* Only a simple reverb effect is implemented as a POC with hard-coded params.
+* <s>Only a simple reverb effect is implemented as a POC with hard-coded params</s>.
+Reverb is now controlled via midi CC.
 * It lacks schematics, but, please, check the .h files and /media folder for the connectivity info.
-* 16, 24 and 32 bit samples support.
-16 and 24 bits are supported now.
+* <s>16, 24</s> and 32 bit samples support.
+16 and 24 bits PCM are now supported.
 * <s>Demo video shall be done</s>

 # SAMPLER.INI and examples